Follow this guide to understand how to structure a video learning course, particularly when you are using an online video learning platform.

-Good preparation is a critical component of successful course production.
-Consider your goals, the core learning content, and the needs of your people.
+Good preparation is a critical component of designing an online course successfully.
+Consider your goals, the core learning content, and the needs of your learners.
 Do you need to introduce, broaden, or update knowledge and/or skills?

 Once you have defined your target group, consider content and approaches that would best resonate with them.

 Goals and structure

 What are the key learning goals of the course and what does your audience need to learn?

 - Make a list of the key learning goals.

 - Make a list of the topic(s) that your audience needs to learn.

 - Prepare a storyboard to have a visual overview of the course.